uiztok/uiztok.github.io/_news/2023-02-16_ad-technician.md

 Start ASAP.
 Contract duraton for 1 year, with a 3-month probation period and extension possibility.
 Arrangement: 20-30 hours/week - details to be defined with the successful candidate.

-If you think you are a good candidate, do [get in touch](/contact/) with your motivation letter and CV!
+If you think you are a good candidate, do [get in touch](/contact/) with a short motivation letter and a CV with a reference contact!